The Different Sole Compounds

 Thermoplastic Polyurethane soled product is more specialist; a little less flexible, very lightweight, oil/acid/petrol & diesel resistant, but slightly less slip resistant.
 It also carries a 90’ degree heat resistant but most importantly, it does have the impressive quality of being cut resistant.
 A nice feature.
 Due to its specialist nature – it does carry a price premium.

 And that brings us to the heavy duty sole offering, which is Rubber.
 More expensive, heavier, but designed to take on the harshest work environments in construction, engineering and mining.
 It has a harder compound, offering a superior degree of both cut and puncture resistance, as well as resistance to some harsher chemicals.
 It also boasts a 300’ degree heat resistant outsole which also makes it non-conductive.
 Great for applications around both heat, extreme cold and electrical current.

-ProFit Safety Footwear makes use of a range of 5 different anti-static, dual density polyurethane soles – and 4 different heat-resistant and non-conductive rubber soles.
+At ProFit Safety Footwear we make use of a range of 5 different anti-static, dual density polyurethane soles – and 4 different heat-resistant and non-conductive rubber soles.